carillo-hub/661-GroupWork/phase3/README.md.txt

 numpy , cv2 , sys , datetime , math , time , rospy , geometry_msgs.msg

 To run with ROS output:
-Remember to set the flags for plotting_ROS_too = True &  plotting_Viz_only = False (on line 12 & 13)
+1. Remember to set the flags for plotting_ROS_too = True &  plotting_Viz_only = False (on line 12 & 13)
+2. The node package name is 'phase3'.
+Please try to keep this the same, as the launch file is configured for this node package name as well.
-From the Linux terminal window type: roslaunch phase3 turtlebot3_map_world.launch To test a different set of initial/goal points, remember to update both the Phase_3.py script and the launch file with the proper spawn location.
+3. From the Linux terminal window type: roslaunch phase3 turtlebot3_map_world.launch
+4. To test a different set of initial/goal points, remember to update both the Phase_3.py script and the launch file with the proper spawn location.

 Directory structure:

-phase3
+phase3   <---(node package name)
    |
    launch
    |    |